utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Automatic Data Collection - Period
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sets the automatic data collection period for one type of data.
+Must have `period >= 30` or else the state of OBC will not change.
+This is to prevent data collection from triggering too frequently and constantly filling up the command/CAN queues.

 - Message type - 0x0A
 - Argument 1 - block type